UPDATE (April 2022)

 Recommended Steps of Installation

-- Fill out and submit a SunWatts interconnection resquest form.
+- Fill out and email a SunWatts interconnection Application form to firstname.lastname@example.org.

-- Get multiple bids for the installation of the PV or Solar Water Heating System.
-SSVEC will be happy to review these bids and answer any questions you might have.
+- Obtain multiple (at least three are recommended) bids for the installation of the PV or Solar Water Heating System.
+SSVEC will be happy to review these bids to provide a monthly SSVEC bill estimate and answer any questions you might have.

 - Choose your contractor.